The Banff Challenge: Statistical Detection of a Noisy Signal: Discussion

 \section{Discussion}

-We proposed procedures based on modern likelihood theory for detecting a signal in the presence of background noise, using a simple statistical model.
-We suggest the use of the significance function based on the modified likelihood root as a comprehensive summary of the information for the parameter given the model and the observed data, from which \Pvalues\ and one- or two-sided confidence limits can be obtained directly.
+In this paper we propose procedures based on modern likelihood theory for detecting a signal in the presence of background noise, using a simple statistical model.
+We suggest the use of the significance function based on the modified likelihood root as a comprehensive summary of the information for the parameter given the model and the observed data, from which $p$-values and one- or two-sided confidence limits can be obtained directly.

-Even in cases where there are 20 nuisance parameters, our frequentist procedure appears to give essentially exact inferences for the signal parameter $\psi$.
-Its non-informative Bayesian counterpart performs slightly worse in terms of coverage of confidence intervals and levels for tests, but provides slightly better point estimates as solutions to the equation $\Phi\{r^*_B(\psi)\}=0.5$, analogous to median unbiased estimates.
+Even when there are 20 nuisance parameters, our frequentist procedure appears to give essentially exact inferences for the signal parameter $\psi$.
+Its noninformative Bayesian counterpart performs slightly worse in terms of coverage of confidence intervals and levels for tests, but provides slightly better point estimates as solutions to the equation $\Phi\{r^*_B(\psi)\}=0.5$, analogous to median unbiased estimates.
 The most serious departures from the correct coverage are for small values of $\psi$, corresponding to weak signals, and arise because in such cases very low counts $y_1$ corresponding to the observed signal are quite likely to arise.
 The case of a weak signal seems to be of little practical interest, because in such cases no strong significance can be obtained.
-Although the Banff challenge concerned significance at the 90\% and 99\% levels, both general theory and the accuracy of our results suggest that similar precision can be expected for much more extreme significance levels.
+Although the Banff Challenge concerned significance at the 90\% and 99\% levels, both general theory and the accuracy of our results suggest that similar precision can be expected for much more extreme significance levels.